scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_read_spatial.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 106-111
+GENERATED FROM PYTHON SOURCE LINES 114-119

 We don't provide the flexibility (yet) to change the values of such keys.
 These are the keys provided by the Space Ranger output from 10x Genomics Visium and therefore were the first to be adopted.
 In the future, we might settle to a sightly different structure.
-But for now, if all such key are correct, :func:`scanpy.pl.spatial` works out of the box.
+But for now, if all such key are correct, :func:`squidpy.pl.spatial_scatter` works out of the box.

 ..
-GENERATED FROM PYTHON SOURCE LINES 111-113
+GENERATED FROM PYTHON SOURCE LINES 119-121

 .. code-block:: default

-    sc.pl.spatial(adata, color="leiden")
+    sq.pl.spatial_scatter(adata, color="leiden")